jsa2/caOptics/readme.md

 # Release notes

     Release notes: 0.6.8
     - When you update policy with any guest conditions in GUI that policy will be only available from the beta endpoint after the update (during preview).
-This update brings normalization for policies that are transfered to beta endpoint due to this behaviour.
-The policy will be evaluated like the previous guest conditions as long as the following conditions are included "internalGuest,b2bCollaborationGuest,b2bCollaborationMember" and no tenants are excluded from the policy
+    - This update brings normalization for policies that are transfered to beta endpoint due to this behaviour.
+    - The policy will be evaluated like the previous guest conditions, as long as the following conditions are included "internalGuest,b2bCollaborationGuest,b2bCollaborationMember" and no tenants are excluded from the policy.
+In order to evaluate transferred policies,
+    - use '--allowPreviewPolicies' when running CaOptics

     Release notes: 0.6.6-7 beta
     - Allow use of different login endpoints for login and graph with params: --altLogin --altGraph